 Stick this indoor antenna on a window, plug it into your TV, and start enjoying free OTA channels!

 There’s nothing wrong with asking your family for some help.
-Many streaming services don’t mind a little account sharing between family (and sometimes friends!).
+Many streaming services don’t mind a little account sharing between family (and sometimes friends!), though some are cracking down on it.
 Of course, you don’t have to stick with just Netflix and Hulu.
 Cable subscribers get all kinds of neat perks like on-demand streaming, live in-browser TV, and access to websites like STARZ and MTV.

 You could always offer to share the price of an account with a family member or roommate in the same house.
-A year of Hulu Premium usually costs $12 a month, or $144 a year, but splitting that price with two family members could bring it down to $4 a month, or $48 a year.
+A year of Hulu Premium usually costs about $13 a month (roughly $160 a year), but splitting that price with two family members could bring it down to $7 a month, or $80 a year.
 It’s worth a shot!